-The CITI web-based program is available at http://www.citiprogram.org.
 Go to the CITI Training link on Blackboard for information on how to register for the CITI training courses.
 You must register on the website using your Stony Brook Net ID and password in order to access the course available through Stony Brook University.

-- Students must complete both trainings: - Human Subjects Protection in Social and Behavioral Sciences Course (Group 1 SBS) - The Responsible Conduct of Research (RCR) in Social and Behavioral Sciences Course. - A copy of both certificates of training must be uploaded to blackboard by the due date. - Additional information is posted on Blackboard under the Assignments link
+- Students must complete both trainings: - Human Subjects Protection in Social and Behavioral Sciences Course (Group 1 SBS) - The Responsible Conduct of Research (RCR) in Social and Behavioral Sciences Course. - A hard copy of both certificates of training must be submitted by the due date.